hcl14/swap_project/README.md

 [postprocessing](https://github.com/geaxgx/depthai_yunet/blob/main/models/build/generate_postproc_onnx.py),
 [pre-and postprocessing functions](https://github.com/Kazuhito00/YuNet-ONNX-TFLite-Sample/blob/main/yunet/yunet_onnx.py#L30).

+Also, converted model gets warnings from onnxruntime and is probably inefficient, as computation time is too high.

 The class with my attempts is located in the file [**yunet_detector_python_(postprocessing not working).py**](https://github.com/hcl14/swap_project/blob/main/yunet_detector_python_(postprocessing%20not%20working).py).
 I think the task is doable, but it will be hard to achieve good performance of postprocessing code, as it has a lot of small operations.

 ### Attempt 2

 Kornia has [this model implemented](https://kornia.readthedocs.io/en/latest/applications/face_detection.html) and seems to support batch input.
-The resulting batch face detector was implemented in **yunet_detector_kornia.py**.
+The resulting batch face detector was implemented in [**yunet_detector_kornia.py**](https://github.com/hcl14/swap_project/blob/main/yunet_detector_kornia.py).
 However, testing revealed that even though at the beginning everything seems fine, during execution the detector starts to skip frames and stops detecting faces after some number of batches.
 The behavior is present with batch > 1, so I had no choice except falling back to batch = 1 for this solution.
+Further debugging is needed, or chice of another model.
+Kornia has .pth file in its code, so in theory it is possible to debug and compile good onnx model.